dedis/cothority/omniledger/README.md

 6. inter-shard transactions

 1-4 are issues that should've been included in skipchains for a long time, but never got in.
-Only 5-6 are 'real' omniledger improvements as described in the [OmniLedger Paper](https://eprint.iacr.org/2017/406.pdf).
+Only 5-6 are 'real' OmniLedger improvements as described in the [OmniLedger Paper](https://eprint.iacr.org/2017/406.pdf).

 The current implementation is doing 1-3.